michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0120.md

 - n: an investigator who observes carefully
 - n: a high ranking police officer
 ### Family
+- inspector: inspectors, inspectorship+
-inspector: inspectors, inspectorship+;inspect: inspected, inspecting, inspection, inspector, inspects;inspection: inspections;inspectorship: inspectorships
+- inspect: inspected, inspecting, inspection, inspector, inspects
+- inspection: inspections
+- inspectorship: inspectorships
 ### Examples
 - Inspectors detect the larvae by looking for the powdery product of their wood boring, which looks like sawdust.
 - Inspector Thrower said Mr. Gronych is from Slovenia and is in Canada on a work visa.